Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.lib.crash.service/-sentry-service/-init-.md

 `dsn` - Data Source Name of the Sentry server.

 `tags` - A list of additional tags that will be sent together with crash reports.

+`environment` - An optional, environment name string or null to set none